 Their contact points are internal to the connector.
 This helps with safety as you won’t unintentionally come in contact with them.

 The connections might also accumulate dirt, oxidize, or be corroded over time.
-The end result is that the audio quality of your setup deteriorates, or you have a cable failure.
+The result is that the audio quality of your setup deteriorates, or you have a cable failure.

 SpeakON connectors self-clean each time you use them, ensuring they have a long life and a reliable connection.